-In accordance with Clause 22 of the Articles of Association, members of the Board of Directors may hold no more than five mandates in listed companies and twenty mandates in unlisted legal entities.
+In accordance with Clause 22 of the Articles of Association (www.forbo.com \rightarrow Investors \rightarrow Ordinary General Meeting), members of the Board of Directors may hold no more than five mandates in listed and twenty mandates in non-listed legal entities.
 A mandate is defined as any activity on the senior managerial or supervisory bodies of legal entities that are entered in the Swiss Commercial Register or comparable foreign registers and do not belong to the Forbo Group.
 Mandates with associated companies outside the Forbo Group are deemed to be a single mandate.